-12. The examination for Part IIA of the Manufacturing Engineering Tripos shall consist of ten scheme of modules which shall be examined by either written examination, essays or coursework as specified by examination for Part IIA. the Faculty Board of Engineering.
+12. The examination for Part IIA of the Manufacturing Engineering Tripos shall consist of ten modules which shall be examined by either written examination, essays or coursework as specified by the Faculty Board of Engineering.

 Not later than the end of the Easter Term each year the Faculty Board shall give notice of the modules prescribed for the examination to be held in the academical year next following, and shall specify the mode of examination for each module.
 In giving such notice the Faculty Board shall ensure that the examination shall provide for written papers whose total duration shall be at least twelve hours.